cuga-rajal/opensim_apple_arm64/README.md

 -------------
 **Installing Bullet**

+Buiulding Bullet requires cmake.
+If not already installed, install it with brew:

+	brew install cmake

-Installation is done in 2 steps.
-First, compile a Bullet distribution and install library archive files and include files into a temporary directory.
+Bullet installation is done in 2 steps.
+First, compile a Bullet distribution and install library archive files (.a) and include files into temporary directories.
 Then, compile the "Bullet Glue" which packages the Bullet libraries, along with connector libraries, into a single static library.